bhaskatripathi/bhaskartripathi/My Experience Summary.md

 # My experience Summary
-### If you are opening this page on www.bhaskartripathi.com IN Visual Studio web then press CTRL+SHIFT+V to view the graph.
+### If you are opening this page on www.bhaskartripathi.com in Visual Studio web then press CTRL+SHIFT+V to view the graph.
 ```mermaid
 mindmap
 root{{BHASKAR TRIPATHI}}